HyperMixer: An MLP-based Low Cost Alternative to Transformers: Experiments

-\paragraph{Results} Ablations, validation and test set results are shown in Table~\ref{tab:results-test}.
-On the test set, HyperMixer performs the best on 3 out of 5 datasets.
-On MNLI, it is surpassed by Transformers by 1 point.
-On SST, MLPMixer performs slightly better than HyperMixer.
-However, the opposite is true on the validation set with a difference smaller than one standard deviation.
-Transformers generally only trail by no more than 1.5 points behind, apart from the notable exception of QNLI, where HyperMixer outperforms Transformer substantially by 3.7 points.
+Comparing to non-MLP-based methods, HyperMixer also outperforms vanilla Transformers on all datasets.
+The differences are generally small ($\leq 2$ points), except on QNLI, where the difference is 3.9 points.
 We suspect that this discrepancy is due to the relatively small training set of QNLI.
 We investigate low-resource behavior of Transformers in comparison to HyperMixer in Section~\ref{sec:results:low-resource-performance}.
-MLPMixer generally achieves good performances, outperforming Transformers in several cases. gMLP performs worse than MLPMixer on 4 out of 5 datasets.
 FNet performs substantially worse than the other methods, particularly on SNLI and QQP.
+Linear Transformers achieve excellent performance on MNLI and SNLI, but perform poorly on QNLI and QQP.

-We now turn to the ablations.
-Untying the hypernetworks in HyperMixer leads to improved performance on MNLI, suggesting that this dataset benefits from more capacious token interaction modeling.
-However, it also decreases the performance on QQP and especially QNLI, which likely benefits from reduced capacity due to its small training data set.
+\short{ In Appendix~\ref{sec:app-ablations}, we discuss ablations such as untied HyperMixer.}{ \short{Results are shown in Table~\ref{tab:ablations}.}{We now turn to the ablations.} Untying the hypernetworks in HyperMixer leads to slightly decreased performance on all datasets.
+We hypothesize that without pretraining, the model cannot benefits from more capacious token interaction modeling introduced by untying.
+Nonetheless, the untied model still performs or a little better than vanilla Transformers.

 While the introduction of MLPMixer and similar models follows a trend towards conceptually more simplistic models, our ablations show, perhaps unsurprisingly, that simplicity is not better when it leads to discarding information, as both the Feature-Mixing only and Location-Mixing only models perform substantially worse than the full HyperMixer model.
 Moreover, it is not enough to use the same learnable weight vector for all positions (Shared Weight-Vector), indicating the importance of generating the MLP based on the input.